MayurGP25/CodeFury-Appdev/README.md

 # CodeFury-Appdev
-This is the repository which includes the code and other files relevant to the android application that we wish to build for the CodeFury Hackathon 2023.
+This is the repository which includes the code and other files relevant to the android application thatwe wish to build using flutter for the CodeFury Hackathon 2023.

 The repository contains the dart files corresponding to the flutter application "MINDJOY" which are present in the lib folder.